WizInteractive/clumsy-sitemap/readme.md

 ## Usage

-The package automatically creates a route to resolve http://example.com/sitemap.xml for you.
-If there are no URLs to insert on your `sitemap.xml` or an error occurs while parsing them, a `404` error will be thrown.
+The package automatically creates a route to resolve http://example.com/sitemap.xml.
+If there are no URLs to insert on your `sitemap.xml` or an error occurs while parsing them, a `404` error will be thrown on that route.

 In order to add URLs to your sitemap, add a `sitemap.php` file inside the `app/Http` folder of your Laravel app.
 Inside, return an array with the desired URLs.
 For example: